xinbaiw/IMSFR/README.md

 Training
 Data preparation

 I recommend either softlinking (ln -s) existing data or use the provided download_datasets.py to structure the datasets as our format. download_datasets.py might download more than what you need -- just comment out things that you don't like.
 The script does not download BL30K because it is huge (>600GB) and we don't want to crash your harddisks.
-See below.

-├── STCN
-├── BL30K
-├── DAVIS
-│   ├── 2016
-│   │   ├── Annotations
-│   │   └── ...
-│   └── 2017
-│       ├── test-dev
-│       │   ├── Annotations
-│       │   └── ...
-│       └── trainval
-│           ├── Annotations
-│           └── ...
-├── static
-│   ├── BIG_small
-│   └── ...
-├── YouTube
-│   ├── all_frames
-│   │   └── valid_all_frames
-│   ├── train
-│   ├── train_480p
-│   └── valid
-└── YouTube2018
-    ├── all_frames
-    │   └── valid_all_frames
-    └── valid

 BL30K